MarioCatuogno/Mappr.it/README.md

 </p>

 # Mappr.it
-*A data science blog for beginners.*
+*A data science blog for beginners*

 ## Table of contents